 It is important to understand the energy intake in the dams.
 Did eTRF eat less than the ad libitum or did they compensate when food was available and consume the same energy as the ad libitum fed dams?

-We have carefully measured the effect of this intervention on the dams.
-It is intended for a separate publication after a series of replication experiments focusing on maternal physiology and fertility.
-These are currently underway, but are the subject of a separate manuscript .
-We have found in these previous cohorts that the 6h window is sufficient for similar daily kcal intake between AL and eTRF dams and that body weights remain similar to AL dams before, during, and after pregnancy (see Figure 1 of this response).

-Page 10 lines 199- page 11 lines 204:
+We have measured the effect of this intervention on the dams.
+Those data are intended for a separate publication after a series of replication experiments focusing on maternal physiology and fertility.
+We have found in these previous cohorts that the 6h window is sufficient for similar daily calorie intake between AL and eTRF dams and that body weights remain similar to AL dams before, during, and after pregnancy (see Figure 1 of this response).
+We have included these data in the revised manuscript in the Supplementary Figure reproduced below and described on page 10 lines 199- page 11 line 204:

-“There is no evidence of maternal eTRF leading to significantly lower food intake during pregnancy or body weight loss (Supplementary Figure 1A&B).
-Females who were fed NCD eTRF consumed 11% fewer kilocalories per gestational day than AL dams (1.42 kcals, p=0.093).
-This resulted in 6% lower body weights in eTRF dams during gestation (p=0.12).
-More detailed study of maternal food intake and body composition is currently underway.”
+“We find no evidence of maternal eTRF causing significantly lower daily food intake during pregnancy nor are there changes in body weight (Supplementary Figure 1A&B).”

 In the results section if something is not significant then just state there is no difference.
 For example, Page 11, line 52-52 should be “…where there was no difference in the AUC between eTRF and AL female mice but ~20% lower AUC for eTRF meals compared to AL male offspring…”.
 Please change the results section accordingly.

-We respectfully disagree that noting near significant differences adds no value, so we have chosen to describe statistical analyses for some key near-significant differences though with more care about the interpretation of these results.
-For example, it is our view that an animal with significantly impaired intraperitoneal glucose intolerance, but unimpaired insulin sensitivity (via an ITT) is highly likely to have defects in insulin secretion.
-We show this data for only a subset of mice, as we only performed this experiment for the second cohort.
-Therefore, we agree that insulin secretion data is less robust standing alone, but quite strong in the context of the GTT and ITT.
+We respectfully disagree that describing near significant differences adds no value, so we have chosen to describe statistical analyses for some key near-significant differences though with more care about the interpretation of these results.
+For example, it is our view that an animal with significantly impaired intraperitoneal glucose intolerance, but unimpaired insulin sensitivity is very likely to have defects in insulin secretion.
+Those two data points work in concert with the data on GSIS to implicate functional differences in islet physiology.
+Importantly, we obtained this data for only a validation subset of mice.
+This preliminary islet validation study was only performed after two cohorts agreed on impaired glucose tolerance but normal insulin responsiveness.
+We agree that standing alone, the insulin secretion data is less robust, but stronger in the context of the GTT and ITT.
 We have clarified that point in the revised manuscript.
 In terms of which comparisons, we have are now more clear about the comparisons.
 On page 13 line 263-266 we now state:

 “These findings were confirmed by calculating the AUC where eTRF females no difference in AUC compared to AL females (Figure 3F, pdiet=0.20) while eTRF males had 20.4% lower AUC than AL males (pdiet<0.0001)”